knkrn5/Programming-Concepts/git/git.md

 git ls-tree -r main          # Main branch git ls-tree -r commit-hash   # Specific commit

+git ls-remote <remote-name> #Lists all references on the remote repository

 git rm <path/to/file> # to remove from both disk and git tracking git rm --cached <path/to/file> #If you want to keep the files locally, but remove them from Git tracking git rm -r <path/to/directory> # To delete the whole folder and all files in it from Git and disk